LLM-based Realistic Safety-Critical Driving Video Generation: Introduction

 Recent advancements have showcased the potential of LLMs to assist in simulation-oriented code generation, enabling rapid prototyping of complex tasks in robotics and autonomous driving.
 For instance, LangProp introduces an iterative feedback mechanism to refine LLM-generated code for autonomous driving scenarios in CARLA, enhancing safety and diversity through simulation-based evaluations \cite{langprop}.
 Similarly, GenSim leverages LLMs to synthesize robotic manipulation tasks and corresponding expert trajectories, demonstrating strong generalization in unseen environments \cite{gensim}.
-In the context of traffic simulations, Simulation-Guided Code Generation integrates LLMs with scenario evaluation to iteratively improve code that captures rare, high-risk driving events \cite{simulation_guided}.
 ChatScene further bridges natural language and simulation by translating high-level prompts into domain-specific scenario scripts, facilitating the creation of safety-critical events \cite{chatscene}.
 These efforts collectively highlight the growing capability of LLMs to autonomously generate, optimize, and validate code for realistic simulation environments, laying the groundwork for more efficient and scalable autonomous system development.

 Recent advances in diffusion-based video generation have demonstrated remarkable capabilities in synthesizing photorealistic and temporally coherent videos from high-level inputs such as text or keyframes.
 Models like Video Diffusion Models \cite{ho2022videodiffusion}, Make-A-Video \cite{singer2022makeavideo}, and Phenaki \cite{bandarkar2023phenaki} illustrate the potential of leveraging diffusion processes to generate diverse and controllable video content.
 These approaches have significantly improved visual fidelity and semantic alignment, making them increasingly suitable for simulation and content creation tasks.
 However, their application to safety-critical domains like autonomous driving remains limited, particularly in the context of integrating structured simulation logic or scenario control.